Bishnukuet/MixClus-v1.0/Cluster_distribution/README.md

 The main input file of Cluster_distribution.py are :

 Predicted_clusters_File which contains the output of Mixclus tool.
-This file has the folowing format :
+This file has the following format :

 ``` diff
 Cluster_number  seq_ID nucleotide_seq